thedangler/vlc-log-radio-songs/README.md

 Comment out xlwings code if you dont want to use excel to log music.

-## Note: the station I listen to sends out a string of artist - song name , your staytion maybe different and the parser may need to change.
+## Note: the station I listen to sends out a string of artist - song name , your station maybe different and the parser may need to change.